Environments

 Variables are available in your agent YAML using the ${VAR_NAME} syntax and in your Python tools as environment variables via os.environ.
 See the Variables docs for full usage details.

-- Test environments appear in a separate section of the environment selector in the project header
+- Grouped in a separate section of the environment selector

-- They have their own set of environment variables
+- Their own set of environment variables and connectors

 Switching Environments